-Enter call tracking software: These programs will automatically track where calls come from on your website, AND will give you tracking numbers to place in your print ads.
-This allows you to optimize your marketing budget by tracking how many leads (and how much revenue) each channel is driving.
+Call tracking software can automatically track the source of the phone calls you receive from your business’ website.
+And for offline marketing, they will also provide tracking numbers for you to use.
+Knowing where your calls are originating from will help you to optimize your marketing budget by tracking how many leads and how much revenue each channel is driving.

-This guide will show you how to set up call tracking for using CallRail, our recommended call tracking system.
-We’ll also show you how to track conversion rates and revenue by combining CallRail with your CRM.
+In this guide we will show you how to set up call tracking using CallRail, our recommended call tracking software.
+We’ll also show you how to track conversion rates and revenue by combining CallRail with your CRM software.

-Call tracking software allows you to monitor how callers are finding your business.
-There’s 2 ways that call tracking works:
+Call tracking software helps you to track how and where your callers are finding out about your business.
+Call tracking software does this in two ways:

-- By adding a piece of code to your website, call tracking software can tell you how callers found your website.
+- By adding a snippet of code to your website to identify how callers found your website; and,

-- By giving you dedicated numbers to use on other websites, or offline on things like direct mail and newspaper ads.
+- By assigning dedicated numbers for you to use on other marketing collateral, such as external websites, direct mail, or print ads.

 How to Set Up Call Tracking Using CallRail

-Before diving into the software, the first step is to think about which lead sources you want to track.
-Dallas recommends measuring all of your advertising channels that last at least a few months:
+Before you dive too deeply into the software, it’s best to plan which lead sources you want to track.
+Dallas McLaughlin of The James Agency recommends measuring all of your advertising channels that last at least a few months:

 “We typically stick to long term placements which we can measure month over month and compare to other marketing channels.
 This gives us a better idea of which placements would benefit from more budget and which placements we can effectively cut.